storborg/gimlet/README.md

     session.set('cart_id', 12345, clientside=True)

 **SECURITY NOTE** Keys that are stored on the client side are not encrypted by default, so it will be possible for eavesdroppers or end users to view their contents.
 THey are signed, however, so they cannot be modified without detection.
-To enable encryption of cookies, supply a random 32-byte bytestring as the ``encryption_key`` argument to ``SessionMiddleware``.
+To enable encryption of cookies, supply a random 64-char hex string as the ``encryption_key`` argument to ``SessionMiddleware``.

 Keys can also be set as secure or not, and within secure keys, permanent or not.
 For example: